JaPNaA/ticTacToeJavaCI/README.md

 # TicTacToe Java CI

-A Tic Tac Toe game programed in java, with a Command Line Interface.
+A Tic Tac Toe game programed in Java, with a Command Line Interface.

 ---